awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 ## How patch baseline rules work on RHEL<a name="patch-manager-how-it-works-linux-rules-rhel"></a>

-On Red Hat Enterprise Linux, the patch selection process is as follows:
+On Red Hat Enterprise Linux \(RHEL\), the patch selection process is as follows:

 1. On the instance, the YUM library \(RHEL 7\) or the DNF library \(RHEL 8\) accesses the `updateinfo.xml` file for each configured repo\.
 **Note**